What is a Health and Safety Professional?

 Profile of the Health and Safety Industry in Australia

 There are nearly 30,000 people employed as occupational and environmental health professionals in Australia.
-Work health and safety skills are also highly desirable and useful in professions such as management or human resources, or can be used in nearly any role in any industry where health and safety is important.
+Work health and safety skills are also highly desirable and useful in professions such as management or human resources or can be used in nearly any role in any industry where health and safety are important.

 Health and safety is a fairly highly trained and skilled profession.
-Over 40 per cent of the workforce has a Certificate III, Certificate IV, Diploma or Advanced Diploma qualification.
-Another 40 per cent has a Bachelor Degree, Graduate or Postgraduate Diploma, or Graduate Certificate.
+Over 40 percent of the workforce has a Certificate III, Certificate IV, Diploma, or Advanced Diploma qualification.
+Another 40 percent has a Bachelor’s Degree, Graduate or Postgraduate Diploma, or Graduate Certificate.

 What Qualifications are Required to Become a WHS Professional?

 There are no mandatory qualifications to work in the health and safety field.
-Qualifications such as the Certificate IV in Work Health and Safety are commonly considered the minimum formal training requirement to hold many WHS roles.
-Higher level qualifications like the Diploma of Work Health and Safety can be a major asset when seeking employment in this field, particularly if you are trying to enter the industry with limited experience.
+Qualifications such as the Certificate IV in Work Health and Safety are commonly considered the minimum formal training required to hold many WHS roles.
+Higher-level qualifications like the Diploma of Work Health and Safety can be a major asset when seeking employment in this field, particularly if you are trying to enter the industry with limited experience.